miyako/4d-plugin-extract/README.md

 - The architecture requires the `batch_size` to equal `max_position_embeddings` for long context.
 - This is a distilled version of the `27b` model and uses the same tokenizer as `27b`.
-- `F16` excels over `Q8_0` at short context but the margin narrows as the context get longer.
+- `F16` is almost the same as `Q8_0` regardless of cache data type or number of GPU layers.

 |Parameters|Dimensions|Context Length|Hidden Layers
 |-:|-:|-:|-: